 Traceless is a start-up company based in Hamburg that is developing "alternatives to plastic" that are made from biodegradable materials derived from agricultural waste and founded in 2020.
 Traceless is multidisciplinary and diverse team of passionate experts, united by pioneering spirit.
-Company mission based on "a world where the materials we use impact positively on the planet, making pollution and waste history."
-Problems & Solutions The technology developed by the company utilizes a method known as hydrothermal carbonization, which converts waste materials like rice husks and straw into a biodegradable material that can be used to make products like packaging, cutlery, and straws.
+Company mission based on "a world where the materials we use impact positively on the planet, making pollution and waste history." • Problems & Solutions The technology developed by the company utilizes a method known as hydrothermal carbonization, which converts waste materials like rice husks and straw into a biodegradable material that can be used to make products like packaging, cutlery, and straws.

 Figure 45.
 Traceless Bio-Production Process (By Authors) Because it offers a sustainable alternative to conventional plastic materials, which can take hundreds or even thousands of years to decompose and contribute to environmental pollution, the digital transformation known as traceless is considered to be environmentally friendly.
+"The European Commission's support for the production of this publication does not constitute an endorsement of the contents, which reflect the views only of the authors, and the Commission cannot be held responsible for any use which may be made of the information contained therein."
 Digital Transformation Tools/Activities Used Traceless uses digital tools such as simulation software and a cloud-based platform that enables real-time monitoring and control of the production process to optimize the hydrothermal carbonization process and reduce waste.
 Traceless uses mobile integrating simulation and machine learning in the recycling of agricultural waste.
 The digital maturity of Traceless is described as "Level 4" with its business solution.